 There are several circumstances that may lead a parent to take extreme measures to see their child.
 A parent may resort to kidnapping because they want to relocate out of state, and they take it upon themselves to bring their child with them without the permission of the other parent or the court.

 Parental child abduction may also arise out of spite, if a divorce or separation ended badly and one parent wishes to get back at the other, by taking their child away from them.
 This situation can also occur because a parent is trying to protect themselves and their child from an abusive relationship, though child abduction even under those circumstances is not lawful.
-A knowledgeable attorney in the area could analyze the specific circumstances of a parent’s situation when putting together a case.
+A knowledgeable attorney in New Jersey could analyze the specific circumstances of a parent’s situation when putting together a parental child abduction case.

 Role of a New Jersey Parental Child Abduction Lawyer